aiforged/docs/docs/services/ocr/teseract-ocr.md

 * Languages: Accuracy depends on the selected language packs; choose the correct language(s) for best results.
 * Password‑protected PDFs: Cannot be processed directly.

-{% hint style="info" %}
+!!! info
     Tip: Use the AIForged Custom Code utility as a pre‑processor to set the password per document, so that AIForged can unlock documents before processing.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     Tip: For very large PDFs or TIFFs, consider chunking by page range to avoid size limits and to keep processing responsive.
 Use the AIForged Document Splitter for this task.
-{% endhint %}

  IgnoreCase Multiline IgnoreCase Multiline